threepointone/partyserver/README.md

 See the [`/examples`](https://github.com/threepointone/partyserver/tree/main/examples) folder for more specific examples.

-## Comparison to Erlang/Elixir

-"Wait", I hear you say, "this looks a lot like Erlang/Elixir's actor model!"
-And you'd be right!
-Durable Objects are inspired by the actor model/[GenServer](https://hexdocs.pm/elixir/1.12/GenServer.html) and aims to provide a similar experience for developers building applications on Cloudflare Workers.
-It's implemented fully in the infrastructure layer, so you don't have to maintain your own infrastructure.

-Instead of spawning "actors", you create servers that handle connections and messages.
-This is because Durable Objects are designed to be long-lived and stateful, so it makes sense to model them as servers that can handle multiple connections.

-It differs in a specific way: There's no "terminate" handler, because a Durable Object can "shut down" / get evicted at any time, and we can't reliably call a "terminate" handler.
-Instead, you can set an alarm to run some cleanup code at some point in the future.

 ## Customizing `Server`

 `Server` is a class that extends `DurableObject`.
 You can override the following methods on `Server` to add custom behavior: